tasmota/Berry_playground/README.md

 ### Downloading

-Each README.md file of a contribution (folder) with contain a link so you can download directly the contribution folder without having to clone the whole repo.
+Each README.md file of a contribution (folder) should contain a link so you can download directly the contribution folder without having to clone the whole repo.

 ### Contributing